VadokDev/Shortest-Subway-Path/README.md

 - Set the source and target stations in the start and end fields
 - Select the subway color
 - Press the blue button
+- The shortest path will be marked as blue in the graph at the right side of the website

 ## :memo: Scripts